For any business, storing files is very important as it is used to conduct various activities over a period of time.

 When an organization is large, granting permissions to specific users is a must so that they can handle such work with proper process and also ensure the safety of data.

-Enterprise Content Management possesses a unified dashboard that helps an admin to monitor and control the ongoing processes, authorizations, and devices in real-time.
+Enterprise Content Management possesses a unified dashboard that helps an admin monitor and controls the ongoing processes, authorizations, and devices in real-time.

 This dashboard is feature-loaded and is easy to operate.

-Since ECM is used to store and handle large quantities of data (which includes organization information, its documents, files people and processes) at a single place, it can help an organization in the decision-making process.
+Users use ECM to store and handle large quantities of data (which includes organization information, documents, files, people, and processes) in a single place.
+It can help an organization in the decision-making process.

 How?
-Here, ECM builds a suitable environment within it so that several reporting platforms are made which can utilize the information present in it to get the desired output.
+Here, ECM builds a suitable environment within it so that several reporting platforms that can utilize the information present in it to get the desired output are made.

-ECM is highly scalable and reliable as an organization doesn’t need to pay for the feature/resource which they are not using currently.
+ECM is highly scalable and reliable as an organization doesn’t need to pay for the feature/resource that they are not using currently.

-So this helps an organization to cut costs and save rather than inventing in such a feature which they know won’t be needed.
+So this helps an organization to cut costs and save rather than inventing such a feature that they know won’t be needed.

 This helps an organization to increase its efficiency while minimizing human error.

 ECM helps your employees improve their ability to respond quickly.
-The users who are authorized can gather information immediately and can generate reports easily.
+The users, with authorization, can gather information immediately and generate reports easily.

 All this is traceable by the administrator, which increases the transparency of work.